Aizistral-Studios/Fetch-Deploy/README.md

 # Fetch Deploy
-Fetch Deploy is a simple solution for deploying static websites via GitHub.
+Fetch Deploy is a simple solution for deploying static websites from GitHub.
 Here's a step-by-step instruction for how to use it:

 ## 1. Install Java on your target machine
 While this project is built against Java 8, in principle it should be compatible with any of the more modern java versions.
 For instance, you can install OpenJDK: